marykdb/maryk/json/README.md

 ## Reading JSON

-To read JSON values you need to construct a [`JsonReader`](src/commonMain/kotlin/maryk/json/JsonReader.kt) which can then read the JSON for found tokens which represents JSON elements. `JsonReader` only takes a `reader` which is a function to return 1 char at a time.
-This way any outputStream implementation or String reader from any framework can be used.
+The [`JsonReader`](src/commonMain/kotlin/maryk/json/JsonReader.kt) class provides an interface for reading JSON data.
+It takes a single property, `reader`, which is a function that returns one character at a time.
+This allows the reader to be used with any output stream implementation or string reader from any framework.

-Constructing a reader to read JSON from a simple String:
+Here's an example of how to construct a reader to read JSON data from a string:
 ```kotlin
 val json = ... // Json String
 var index = 0